jakartaee/batch-tck/jakarta.batch.arquillian.exec-parent/README.md

 * The Arquillian extension class
 * A service loader file to register the extension with Arquillian
-* A service leader file to register the Arquillian JUnit 5 extension with JUnit 5 (because it's not included in the extension module)
+* A service leader file to register the Arquillian JUnit 5 extension with JUnit 5 (because the it's not included in the extension module)

 # How to run the TCK